U.S. Route 69 in Oklahoma: Route description

 In Mayes County, the highway has an interchange with US-412 south of Chouteau.
 US-69 creates a spur to Sportsman Acres, SH-69A.
 The route then intersects SH-20 in Pryor and SH-28 in Adair.
 US-69 leaves Mayes County and enters Craig County south of Big Cabin.
 As the route approaches Big Cabin, signage affixed to the side of parked truck trailers warns of a speed zone, due to Big Cabin's former speed trap status.
 The trap was shut down by the Oklahoma Department of Public Safety on August 1, 2005.
 Just north of the town, US-69 has the first of three interchanges with Interstate 44, the Will Rogers Turnpike.
 After crossing the turnpike, the route begins a concurrency with US-60 into Vinita.
 The two U.S. routes serve as the southern terminus of SH-2 there.
 East of town, another access point to the turnpike is offered.
 SH-82's northern terminus lies 4 mi east of this.

 US-60/69 cut the northwest corner of Delaware County, entering just west of the northern terminus of State Highway 85.
 The routes then cross into Ottawa County, passing through Afton, before US-59 joins the concurrency.
 Just north of this, US-60 splits off at an interchange which also serves as the third entry to the Will Rogers Turnpike.
 Near Narcissa, US-59/69 passes the east end of SH-25.
 US-59 then splits off to follow SH-10 westbound, while SH-10 eastbound follows US-69 into Miami.
 The two routes concur briefly before splitting near downtown Miami, where US-69 forms a one-way couplet.
 After reuniting north of downtown, US-69 serves as a major arterial through the city, before leaving town and arcing northeast through North Miami and Commerce.
 US-69 then spawns U.S. Highway 69 Alternate to Quapaw and Baxter Springs, Kansas.
 The main route turns north, running through the Tar Creek Superfund site and abandoned community of Picher, before leaving Oklahoma and entering the state of Kansas.

 History

 U.S. Highway 69 in Oklahoma generally follows the old Texas Road.

 All of US-69 between the US-60 junction west of Vinita and the western terminus of US-69 ALT is part of the former route of Route 66.

-The Intermodal Surface Transportation Efficiency Act of 1991 requires the United States Secretary of Transportation to designate US-69 between the Texas state line and Checotah as an Interstate highway upon request from ODOT.
+The Intermodal Surface Transportation Efficiency Act of 1991 requires the United States Secretary of Transportation to designate U.S. 69 between the Texas state line and Checotah (I-40) as an Interstate highway upon request from ODOT.